JetBrains/teamcity-documentation/topics/teamcity-2022-04-4-release-notes.md

 ### Security

-1 security problems has been fixed.
+1 security issue has been fixed.